agile-ts/documentation/docs/main/StyleGuide.md

 ## 📝 index.ts

-Here we export our `core` entities so that we can reach each entity without any problems.
+Here we export our `core` entities so that each entity can be reached without any detours.
+For instance, we might import the `core` in our UI-Layer.
-Now we are able to just import our `core` and mutate each entity from it like `core.todo.addTodo(/**/)`.
+There we than just import our `core` and mutate each entity from it like `core.todo.addTodo(/* */)`.

 ```ts title="index.ts"
 import todo from "./controllers/todo";